Master Theses Supervision

 Motion planning in uncertain environments is an essential feature of autonomous robots.
 Partially observable Markov decision processes (POMDP) provides a principled approach for such planning tasks and have been successfully employed for various robotic applications.
 Offline planning algorithms for POMDPs have proved to achieve optimal policies.
 However, these algorithms are computationally very expensive andare not often applicable to accomplish realistic robot motion planning scenarios.
 Asan alternative to offline planning Monte Carlo algorithms for online planning were developed, e.g. DESPOT and POMCP are implemented for public use within a setof open-source POMDP libraries.
 The aim of this master thesis is to explore applicability of available open-source POMDP libraries to real-time robot motion planning tasks.
 We adopt these libraries for the POMDP models proposed in the literature and replicate a number of realistic benchmark experiments.

-MSc in Robotics thesis projects 2019
+Master thesis projects 2019

 Development of a Low-cost Reconfigurable Adaptive Robotic Gripper with Detachable Fingers